manish-panwarr/phising-site-detection-browser-extension/README.md

 # phising-site-detection-browser-extension
 A browser extension that can detect whether a website is a phishing or malicious site.

-Here's your well-formatted `README.md` with improved grammar, structured clarity, and **no asterisks or markdown decorations**, so it reads cleanly even as plain text:

 ---

 #PhishGuard![Screenshot 2025-04-09 205302](https://github.com/user-attachments/assets/777fcb86-2700-409a-81bb-bc5b4da25684)